tytydraco/yessleep/out/I_Am_Ancient_Evil_She_Had_Metrics.md

 "Please," I said.
 "For *me.*"

 Understand what I was asking.
 I am a being whose entire existence is predicated on priests arriving too late.
-My kind spent centuries destabilizing institutions specifically so exorcisms would become harder to arrange.
+My kind spent centuries destabilising institutions specifically so exorcisms would become harder to arrange.
 I have fled from holy water.
 I have been inconvenienced by Latin.

 And I was begging for it.

 Because the exorcism, you see, was never the true enemy.
 The exorcism I understand.
 Good versus evil.
 Sacred versus profane.
-A proper cosmic confrontation with established rules and a recognizable outcome.
+A proper cosmic confrontation with established rules and a recognisable outcome.

 She had no such framework.

 She had metrics.

+And I was being spent, calculation by calculation, on bladder endurance projections.

-And so I begged.
+So I begged.

 He looked embarrassed.